zouyang130/zouyang130.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Senior Lecturer in Digital Construction at the [University of Auckland](www.auckland.ac.nz).
 I am the Programme Leader for postgraduate studies in Construction Management, as well as the Director of the [Smart Digital Lab (SDL)](https://my.matterport.com/show/?m=BJL6tB5cZrv).
+My research lies in the inter-disciplinary area of intelligent infrastructure and digital construction.
+I have focused on applying Building Information Modelling (BIM), Unmanned Aerial System (UAS), Artificial Intelligence (AI), Extended Reality (VR/AR/MR), Smart Sensing and Visualisation, throughout the lifecycle of complex building and large-scale infrastructure systems.
+My ultimate research goal is to develop a smarter, safer and better built environment to meet the new needs of a changing world.